Origin story

 The startup path existed before the fair launch

 Public sources disagree on when DAGLabs was founded.
 An April 26, 2021 Investing.com launch article says 2017, by Yonatan Sompolinsky and Guy Corem, with $8 million raised from Polychain and Accomplice.
-The HackerNoon interview intro says Sompolinsky founded DAGLabs in 2018 to commercialize DAG protocols.
-Both sources are public; they don't agree.
-The claim that holds up either way: DAGLabs funded and organized part of the pre-mainnet path before Kaspa became a public, community-mined network.
+The HackerNoon interview intro says Sompolinsky founded DAGLabs in 2018 to build a business on DAG protocols.
+Either way, DAGLabs paid for and ran part of the pre-mainnet path before Kaspa became a public, community-mined network.

-Polychain belongs in the pre-mainnet DAGLabs funding story, and the framing cuts both ways.
-Kaspa had no token premine, insider allocation, or pre-sale.
-It also had a VC-funded DAGLabs prehistory that shaped the hardware, mining, and fair-launch debate before mainnet existed.
+Polychain belongs in the pre-mainnet DAGLabs funding story, and it cuts both ways.
+Kaspa had no token premine.
+It also had a VC-funded DAGLabs backstory that shaped the hardware, mining, and fair-launch debate before mainnet existed.

-Guy Corem's April 13, 2021 testnet note calls Kaspa a Golang implementation of Phantom/GHOSTDAG and a generalization of Nakamoto Consensus.
+Guy Corem's April 13, 2021 testnet note calls Kaspa a Golang build of Phantom/GHOSTDAG and a generalization of Nakamoto Consensus.
 The April 2021 Investing.com article lists the testnet bundle: full node, web wallet, faucet, Katnip block explorer, graph inspector, Kashboard.
-It framed the project as testnet first, mainnet later, with no pre-mining or founder allocations planned.
+It framed the project as testnet first, mainnet later, with no pre-mining and no founder allocations planned.

 Could-have-been paths